ReDI-School/js-berlin-2024-spring/lesson14.md

 1. Download the data from https://restcountries.com/v3.1/name/deutschland (or any country you like) in JavaScript and log the response to console
 1. Create a web page that displays the country's official name, its area and its population
 1. Bonus: Show the capital cities
-1. Bonus: Display the flag and the coat or arms of the country as SVG file.
+1. Bonus: Display the flag and the coat of arms of the country as SVG file.
 (Hint: use `img` element and set the `src` attribute).

 <!-- .slide: style="font-size:80%" -->